animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode’s `LuceneIndexFactoryBean` API and SDG’s XML namespace also lets a [`org.apache.geode.cache.lucene.LuceneSerializer`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/lucene/LuceneSerializer.html) be specified when you create the `LuceneIndex`.
+Spring Data for GemFire's `LuceneIndexFactoryBean` API and SDG's XML namespace also lets a [`org.apache.geode.cache.lucene.LuceneSerializer`](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/lucene/LuceneSerializer.html) be specified when you create the `LuceneIndex`.
 The `LuceneSerializer`